meii1508/Spotify-API-project/README.md

 - Popularity Analysis: Analyze the productivity and popularity of some artists based on their top tracks recommended by Spotify in 3 years up to now (since 2021).
 - Genre Analysis: Analyze group of appealing market for some popular genres in Spotify.

+Model limitation: Spotify API only allows to fectch limited data.
+Therefore, the result of the Genre Analysis when reloading analysis on Databricks multiple times might be slightly different due to limited samples of Spotify random suggestion for each time data fetching.
+However, meaningful insights from data does not remarkably change.

 Spotify API Analysis.ipynb: the jupyter notebook containing code.

 Spotify API Analysis - Artist Analysis Dashboard.html: the html file showing the Artist Analysis dashboard (DOWNLOAD RAW FILE TO VIEW DASHBOARD).